-The other two rows in Table 2 represent a vector GLINT measurement with uncertainty of 10 μ s and 1 μ s.
+The other two rows in Table 2 represent a vector GLINT measurement with uncertainty of 10 and 1 μ s, respectively.
 These values were chosen to represent a one and two order of magnitude improvement over what is achievable today.
-Although the 1 μ s TDOA uncertainty shows improved results, both these sets of runs show that the GLINT vector measurement method is capable of approaching DSN's accuracy.
-Moreover, because the GRBs are geometrically separated and detectors are capable of making measurements along the lines of sight to each of the sources, the DSN-related issue of errors building up in the along-track and cross-track axes does not exist for GLINT.
-The GLINT covariance estimates are much larger, which was an expected result, as this method does not make continuous measurements in all three axes.
+Although the 1 μ s TDOA uncertainty shows better results, both these sets of runs show that the GLINT vector measurement method is capable of approaching DSN's accuracy.
+Moreover, because the GRBs are geometrically separated and detectors are capable of making measurements along the LOS to each of the sources, the DSN-related issue of errors building up in the along-track and cross-track axes does not exist for GLINT.
+The GLINT covariance estimates are much larger, which was an expected result, as this method only makes a limited number of measurements each day contributing to all three axes.